sajal49/DiffXCoExpNet/README.md

 # DiffXTablesCoexpnet
-An R package to builds discrete co-expression and differential co-expression networks
+An R package to build discrete co-expression and differential co-expression networks